fatwoof/fatwoof.github.io/README.md

 ### Experience Seamless Round Organization
 Easily join and invite others to rounds of disc golf, even on short notice.
 Whether you're planning a spontaneous outing or looking for someone to join you last-minute, Discord's instant communication and notification features enable you to connect with fellow golfers swiftly and efficiently.
 Don't miss out on exciting rounds and the chance to build new connections within the Central Texas disc golf community — just a few clicks and you're ready to hit the course together.

-# What others are saying
+# Word on the street

 > This is soo much better than our old group text.
 Now, when new people join, we don't have to start a whole new message thread.